santoshkathait/KotlinWeatherApp/README.md

 # KotlinWeatherApp
-Kotlin app to fetch weather details and display on list followed by its detail on item click
+Kotlin demo app to fetch weather details and display on list followed by its detail on item click

 What all it include?